savakin24/mpt/README.md

-# RLUSD-MPT

-RLUSD (Ripple USD) Modern Portfolio Theory (MPT) guides DeFi investors in balancing risk and reward.
+ Modern Portfolio Theory (MPT) guides DeFi investors in balancing risk and reward.

 It helps maximize returns for a specific risk level or minimize risk for a target return by diversifying investments.
 By combining assets with different risks and correlations, MPT aims to reduce overall portfolio risk and achieve optimal performance.